 So-Called Islamic State

 The renegade commanders were mostly those who had grown dissatisfied with the leadership of Mullah Mohammed Omar, who at that time headed up the Taliban.

 Although the media has been populated with stories of the IS over the last couple of years, the Taliban groups have a far larger following.

-IS have also managed to harness the power of social media in a way which no preceding terrorist group has.
+IS have also managed to harness the power of social media in a way that no preceding terrorist group has.